 The fees paid to Directors remained at: Chairman £46,000 per annum; Chairman of Audit & Risk Committee £44,000 per annum and Directors £34,000 per annum.
 The Board received aggregate remuneration of £96,000 for services as Directors.
 As at 31 December 2020, £28,000 remained outstanding to the Directors.
 In addition to their fees, the Directors received dividends totalling £50,634 during the half year.
 There were UIL, GPC received dividends of £126,000 from UIL no other transactions in the half-year with the Board and UIL.

 Companies controlled by key management persons:

-GPLPF received dividends of £2,194,000 from UIL, UMPF received dividends of £169,182 from and Mitre Investments Limited received dividends of £106,984 from UIL.
-There were no other transactions between companies controlled by key management and UIL during the half year to 31 December 2020.
+GPLPF received dividends of £2,194,000 from UIL, UMPF received dividends of £169,182 from

 11. FINANCIAL RISK MANAGEMENT - LEVEL 3 FINANCIAL INSTRUMENTS

 Valuation methodology